-Women are at greater risk of catching flu in pregnancy.
-Here we discuss having the flu jab or vaccine when pregnant and the potential impact of flu when you are expecting.
+Women have a higher risk of catching flu in pregnancy.
+Here we discuss the flu vaccine and the potential impact of getting flu when you're pregnant.

 What is flu and why is it more serious in pregnancy?

 With flu, you’re likely to have a fever and chills, as well as aches and pains.
 Other symptoms include headaches and feeling completely exhausted.
 In fact, you’ll probably feel you just want to rest.
 Flu is very infectious and easy to catch.

 Flu is more serious if you’re pregnant than if you’re not, and you might even need admission to hospital.
 That’s because your immune system is weakened to help your pregnancy so you’re less able to fight off infections.
 If you have diabetes or some other conditions, this can also increase your chance of getting flu (NHS and Public Health England, 2018).

 How can I tell if I have flu?

 Flu symptoms can come on suddenly.
 You’ll know if you have flu rather than just a bad cold if you experience some of the following: